tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 		6. Conversion of SLIs into probabilities
 		7. Calculation of HEP
 			$Log(HEP) = a(SLI) + b$
+			Solve to find A and B
 - Human error assessment and reduction technique (HEART)
+	1. Identifying the full range of sub-tasks
+	2. Determining a nominal human unreliable
 - Absolutely probability judgement (APJ)
 - Paired comparison
 - Technique for human error rate prediction (THERP)